alx741/vim-hindent/README.md

 you save a Haskell source file it gets automatically prettified.

-Simply using `:%!hindent` replaces your whole source file with an error message from **hindent** when you have a syntax error in your code, this plugin manages that annoyance.
+Simply using `:%!hindent` replaces your whole source file with an error message from **hindent** when you happen to have a syntax error in your code, this plugin manages that annoyance.

 ## Installation